mrcunninghamz/NotionBae/README.md

 ## Technologies

-- **[Notion SDK for .NET](https://github.com/notion-dotnet/notion-sdk-net)**: A comprehensive .NET client for the Notion API that simplifies integration and provides strongly-typed access to Notion's resources
+- **[Notion SDK for .NET](https://github.com/notion-dotnet/notion-sdk-net)**: A comprehensive .NET client for the Notion API.
+While we use this SDK as a foundation, we've implemented our own `NotionBaeRestClient` to address several limitations:
+  - The original SDK's REST client implementation was tightly coupled and didn't follow .NET best practices for dependency injection
+  - Our custom client properly utilizes `HttpClientFactory`, which is crucial for proper handling of connection pooling and lifetime management
+  - This redesign allows for better testability and enables polymorphic behavior in our test suites
+  - The solution provides true dependency injection rather than the pseudo-DI implementation in the original SDK
 - **[Markdig](https://github.com/xoofx/markdig)**: A fast, powerful, and extensible Markdown processor for .NET used for converting between Notion's block structure and Markdown

 ### Why Markdown?